Publications(Most recent listed first; list includes forthcoming and conditionally accepted)

 Bahar, D. "The hardships of long distance relationships: time zone proximity and the location of MNC’s knowledge-intensive activities".
 Journal of International Economics.
 Volume 125, July 2020, 103311.Elevator pitch: The transmission of knowledge within multinational firms is difficult, even more so when affiliates are geographically far from their headquarters.
 But I find that time zone matters: using a regression discontinuity I compare the knowledge intensity of the activities of affiliates that are equidistant to the headquarters, but just accross a time zone line.
 Those affiliates that are in a closer time zone to the headquarters are active in more knowledge intensive industries.Latest online working paper: Harvard CIDMedia and commentary: VoxEU post Data: Download Knowledge Intensity Measures (SITC & NAICS)

 Bahar, D., R Choudhury and H Rapoport.
 "Migrant inventors and the technological advantage of nations".
 Research Policy.
-Forthcoming, Special Issue Migration and Innovation.Elevator pitch: We find that countries are more likely to start patenting in a technology when it hosts immigrant inventors from countries that specialize in those same techs.
+Volume 49, Issue 9 (Special Issue STEM migration, research, and innovation), November 2020, 103947.Elevator pitch: We find that countries are more likely to start patenting in a technology when it hosts immigrant inventors from countries that specialize in those same techs.
 We interpret these results as tangible evidence of migrants facilitating the technology-specific diffusion of knowledge across nations.Latest online working paper: Brookings WP

 Bahar, D., H Rapoport and R Turatti.
 "Does Birthplace Diversity affect Economic Complexity Cross-country Evidence".
 Research Policy.
 Forthcoming, Special Issue Economic Complexity.Elevator pitch: We find that countries with higher birthplace diversity (due to migration) results in higher economic complexity.Latest online working paper: CESifo Working Paper

 Bahar, D. "Diasporas and economic development: A review of the evidence and policy".
 Comparative Economic Studies.
-Volume 62 (SI 25th Dubrovnik Economic Conference), June 2020, pp. 200–214.Elevator pitch: I provide a review of the literature on gains from diaspora for home countries through a number of economic channels.Latest online working paper: CESifo Working Paper
+Volume 62 (25th Dubrovnik Economic Conference Symposium), June 2020, pp. 200–214.Elevator pitch: I provide a review of the literature on gains from diaspora for home countries through a number of economic channels.Latest online working paper: CESifo Working Paper

 Bahar, D., S Rosenow, E Stein, and R Wagner.
 "Export take-offs and acceleration: Unpacking cross-sector linkages in the evolution of comparative advantage".
 World Development.
 Volume 117, May 2019, pp. 48-60The elevator pitch: Using global exports data, we find that (i) countries tend to diversify towards technologically related products, and (ii) developing countries also tend to diversify upstream of current exports, not through downstream processing (e.g., a country is more likely to become exporters of textiles, if it already has a large garment sector).
 This is consistent with Albert Hirschman’s 60-year-old view that the forces behind upstream linkages fueled the growth of new competitive industries in the developing world.Media and commentary: Brookings blog post